nf-core/phaseimpute/docs/usage.md

 ## Introduction

-The **nf-core/phaseimpute** pipeline is designed to perform the phasing and imputation techniques.
+The **nf-core/phaseimpute** pipeline is designed to perform genomic phasing and imputation techniques.
 Some key functionalities include chromosome checking, panel preparation, imputation, simulation, and concordance.

 ## Samplesheet input